 Both Caitlin and Ieuan are growing so fast that their wardrobes need a regular sort through.
-When they were babies I used to bid for clothing bundles on Ebay but now they are older (and more fashion conscious), I can't get away with it like I could.
+When they were babies I used to bid for clothing bundles on eBay but now they are older (and more fashion-conscious), I can’t get away with it like I used to.

-So I tend to rely on merchant voucher codes for major high street retailers such as Gap at www.myfavouritevouchercodes.co.uk/gap-voucher-codes, making sure I use the link on the vouchercode website to enter the retailer's site.
+So I tend to rely on merchant voucher codes for major high street retailers using websites such as topcashback.co.uk, making sure I use the link on the voucher code website to enter the retailer’s site.

-Here are 7 other ways to maximise your Christmas budget with voucher codes.
+Here are 7 other ways to make your Christmas budget go further with voucher codes.

-* Visit your favourite retailer websites and compile a wish-list of items you would like - that way it's easier to check whether or not they are on sale.
+#1 Visit your favourite retailer websites and compile a wishlist of items you would like – that way it’s easier to check whether or not they are on sale.

-* If possible, make a note of the starting dates of the sales in your diary or Google calendar.
+#2 Make a note of the starting dates of the sales in your diary or Google calendar.
 There is often plenty of notice and sales are often promoted in advance on social media sites like Facebook.

-#3 If you don't mind filling up your in-box, signing up to newsletters will often give you advance warning of forthcoming sales.
+#3 If you don’t mind filling up your inbox, signing up for newsletters will often give you advance warning of forthcoming sales.

-* Keep a list of the size your child takes in each retailer an whether that varies.
+#5 Keep a list of the size your child takes in each retailer and whether that varies.
 For example, Caitlin can be a 9-10 for tops and a 7-8 for bottoms in some stores.

-* Make sure you've signed up for any loyalty schemes the retailer offers to make the most of any bonus points.
-Generally you can't use any other discount when you use a voucher code but you could always use them later.
+#6 Make sure you’ve signed up for any loyalty schemes the retailer offers to make the most of any bonus points.
+Generally, you can’t use any other discount when you use a voucher code but you could always use them later.

-* Lots of retailers allow you to specify a safe place for delivery in case you are not at home when the courier or postman arrives.
-Make sure you've filled this in and perhaps agree to help out a neighbour on a reciprocal basis.
+#7 Lots of retailers allow you to specify a safe place for delivery in case you are not at home when the courier or postman arrives.
+Make sure you’ve filled this in and perhaps agree to help out a neighbour on a reciprocal basis.
 Be careful though, because you may be responsible for those parcels you sign for.

-With a bit of careful research and keeping your eye on those bargains, it's possible to make your Christmas budget go a lot further and avoid that January debt hangover!
+With a bit of careful research and keeping your eye on those bargains, it’s possible to make your Christmas budget go a lot further and avoid that January debt hangover!